-Since the US first announced it wants out of the UPU, there have been a lot of articles and forum posts saying that dropshipping is dead.
+Since the US first announced it wanted out of the UPU, there have been a lot of articles and forum posts saying that dropshipping is dead.

 Let me be clear...

-Dropshipping will continue to be a viable business model, despite the proposed changes to shipping from China.
+Dropshipping will continue to be a viable business model, despite the likely increased cost of shipping from China.